LordEvilM44Dev/Audio-File-to-Subtitle-Converter/README.md

 This script is compatible with the [Unity Subtitle System](https://github.com/LordEvilM44Dev/Unity-Subtitle-System.git) allowing seamless integration of subtitles into Unity projects.

+**Note:** This application is designed to work **only on Windows**.
+Making it compatible with macOS or Linux would require additional effort.

 The Audio File to Subtitle Converter script is a Python application designed to simplify the process of converting audio files into text-based subtitles.
 It uses speech recognition to transcribe spoken words from audio files and formats the output for easy readability.

 ## Features